whatyouhide/redix/README.md

 Redix is a [Redis][redis] client written in pure Elixir with focus on speed, correctness, and resiliency (that is, being able to automatically reconnect to Redis in case of network errors).

 This README refers to the `master` branch of Redix, not the latest released version on Hex.
-Make sure to checkt [the documentation](http://hexdocs.pm/redix) for the version you're using.
+Make sure to check [the documentation](http://hexdocs.pm/redix) for the version you're using.

+## Features

+  * Idiomatic interface for sending commands to Redis
+  * Pipelining
+  * Resiliency (automatic reconnections)
+  * Pub/Sub
+  * SSL
+  * Redis Sentinel

 ## Installation